w3c/wai-media-guide/media-content.md

 _Audio description_ provides content to people who are blind and others who cannot see the video adequately.
 It describes the visual information needed to understand the content.

 Plan to either:
-* Integrate into the main audio all of the visual information that users need to understand the content.
+* Integrate description of the visual information that users need to understand into the main audio content, _**or**_
-* For scenes that need description of the visual information, record extra time.
+* Record extra time for scenes that need description of the visual information.

-#### Integrated Description
+#### Integrate Description

 For many videos, the best way to handle audio description is not to need it at all &mdash; that is, all the visual information that users need to understand the content is integrated in the main audio.
 When planned in advance, this is fairly simple for many types of videos on the web, such as presentations and instructional videos.
 For example: